Joachim Osvold

-Joachim Osvold (born 23 September 1994) is a Norwegian football striker who currently plays for Hødd in the Norwegian 2. divisjon.
+Joachim Osvold (born 23 September 1994) is a Norwegian footballer who played as a striker.

 A son of former Lillestrøm player Kjetil Osvold, he started in Lillestrøm too but also played youth football in Skedsmo and Oppsal.
 Ahead of the 2011 season he joined Lillestrøm's B team.
 He made his senior debut in the Norwegian Premier League in May 2012.
 He left Lillestrøm at the end of 2015 season after his contract was not renewed.

 He joined Rot-Weiss Essen in February 2016 after training with the club for two weeks.

 In late July he joined Bodø/Glimt and signed a one-year contract with the club.

+After finishing his elite career with IL Hødd in 2019, he started playing on the lower tiers.
+The tiers below the third were cancelled in 2020 due to the COVID-19 pandemic, but Osvold played in the Fifth Division in 2021 and 2022 for Fet IL.